stephendade/rockblock2mav/README.md

 5. On the GCS install the required Python libraries via ``pip3 install adafruit-io pymavlink``
 6. On the GCS run rockblock2mav.py to send/receive telemetry on 127.0.0.1:16000.
 Ensure the GCS is connected to this ip/port.

+Note for QGC users:
+- Use the "udpin" output option, as the default "udpout" isn't compatible.
+For example ``rockblock2mav.py -out:udpout:127.0.0.1:16000``

+Note that Mission Planner is not supported at this time.

 ## Limitations:
 - The flight controller will only send HIGH_LATENCY2 MAVlink messages.
 This will give basic position and status information.
 This message is sent once per 20 seconds